Watering Hole Attack: How Trusted Sites Turn Into Traps

 Why hole attacks are hard to spot

-That is the real trick.
-The logo is right.
-The layout is right.
-The domain is right.
-But somewhere in the background, the page has been tampered with.
-A compromised site may suddenly ask you to update software, allow a script, sign in again, or start downloading files you did not expect.
+The hard part is trust.
+A random shady page makes people suspicious; a site they’ve opened a hundred times doesn’t.
+The logo is right, the layout is right, the domain is right, but somewhere in the background the page has been tampered with, and it may suddenly ask you to update software, allow a script, sign in again, or download something unexpected.

 Real cases that show the risk